Mike Rogers (Alabama politician)

 Michael Dennis Rogers (born July 16, 1958) is an American lawyer and politician serving as the U.S. representative for since 2003.
 He is a member of the Republican Party.
-Rogers is the Chairman of the House Armed Services Committee where he served as the Ranking Member from 2021 to 2023 and as the Ranking Member of the House Homeland Security Committee from 2019 to 2021.
+Rogers is the Chair of the House Armed Services Committee where he served as the Ranking Member from 2021 to 2023 and as the Ranking Member of the House Homeland Security Committee from 2019 to 2021.

 Early life and education

 Rogers is a sixth-generation resident of Calhoun County in East Alabama.
 After graduating from Saks High School in 1976, he earned both his Bachelor of Arts degree in political science and his Master of Public Administration from Jacksonville State University.
 He received his Juris Doctor from the Birmingham School of Law.

 Early political career

 At age 28, Rogers became the youngest person to join the Calhoun County Commission, serving from 1987 to 1990.
 In 1994, Rogers won a seat in the Alabama House of Representatives, and became minority leader in his second term.